cds-astro/fitsrs/README.md

 Currently, fitsrs supports reading multiple HDU and is mainly dedicated to image extension reading.
 For interpreting WCS keywords, see [wcs-rs](https://github.com/cds-astro/wcs-rs).
 A very new support of binary table extension has been added.
-This has been done mainly for supporting the Tile-Compressed Image convention that stores tile images inside variable length arrays of a binary table.
+This has been done mainly for supporting the tiled image convention for storing compressed images in binary tables.
+This stores tile images inside variable length arrays of a binary table.
 The ASCII table extension parsing has not been implemented but it is possible to get an iterator over the data bytes as well as its mandatory cards from the header.

 Contributing